 Section 7(a)(2) of the ESA of 1973, as amended (16 U.S. Code [U.S.C.]
 Section 1531 et seq.), requires federal agencies to consult with the National Marine Fisheries Service (NMFS) to ensure that any action it authorizes, funds, or carries out in the U.S. or upon the high seas is not likely to jeopardize the continued existence of any listed species, or result in the destruction or adverse modification of critical habitat of such species.
 Therefore, a separate biological evaluation was conducted for those species listed under the ESA.

-Potential effects from the Proposed Action may result from exposure to the following environmental stressors: elevated underwater sound levels and vessel collisions.
+The biological evaluation considered potential effects from the Proposed Action that may result from exposure to environmental stressors including elevated underwater sound levels and vessel collisions.
+A Letter of Concurrence (LOC) from NMFS was received on August 15, 2023 and is included in Appendix B. NMFS also considered potential effects that may result from exposure oil spills in their LOC.
+A discussion of fuel spills is included in Chapter 3, Section 3.3.3.2 of the Environmental Assessment/Overseas Environmental Assessment.